slootjes/drupal-example-api-module/README.md

-# drupal-example-api-module
+# Drupal Example API Module

-An example module on how to work with annotations, controllers as services, fractal and Symfony Form.
+An example module on how to use controller annotations, controllers as services, fractal and Symfony For to create custom API endpoints in Drupal similar like it can be done in Symfony Framework.